ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 Else we move onto the next stage which is where we determine an error detection method.

-### 5.4 Determine Error Detection Method (Stage 5)
+### 5.5 Determine Error Detection Method (Stage 5)

-Stage 5 determines whether the detected difference in the provided components and totals falls into the absolute or percentage difference thresholds specified and therefore needs to be automatically correct or the values need to be manually corrected.
+Stage 5 determines whether the detected difference in the provided components and totals falls into the absolute or percentage difference thresholds specified and if so, the values will be automatically corrected, else they will be marked for manual editing.

-When only Absolute Difference Threshold is set to 0 or above the threshold is checked against the absolute value calculated in step 4.
-We complete this action in section 5.4.1.
+When only Absolute Difference Threshold is set to 0 or above, the threshold is checked against the absolute value.

-When only Percentage Difference Threshold is set to 0 or above the threshold is checked against the predictive total.
-The percentage threshold is the sum of the received components plus and minus the Percentage Difference Threshold specified.
-If this threshold is not satisfied then we require manual editing and the method stops.
+When only Percentage Difference Threshold is set to 0 or above the predictive variable is checked against an acceptable range calculated based on the percentage threshold.

+The range is calculated based on a percentage of the components sum while the percentage is determined by the percent_difference_threshold.

+If the predictive variable is outside of this range, then we require manual editing and the method stops.

-### 5.4.1 Check Absolute Difference Threshold (Stage 5a)
+### 5.5.1 Check Absolute Difference Threshold (Stage 5a)

-The absolute difference between the target total and the components must be less than or equal to the absolute difference threshold.
+The absolute difference between the predictive variable and the components must be less than or equal to the absolute difference threshold.

 When the Absolute Difference Threshold check indicates either the total or